One day, I met a man at a networking event, and in the usual fashion was asked, what do you do?

 I am curious, though, to find out what makes you tick, and why you do what you do.

-Because I have faith in the process and our goals, I’m prepared to push me/us through that icky fog to get to the other side.
+It can though, be unsettling if I am impatient to have the answers too quickly.
+But because I have faith in the process and our goals, I’m prepared to guide us through that icky fog to get to the other side.

 This happened with Philippe Guichard, pictured here.